isotopp/isotopp.github.io/content/posts/2020-11-27-backups-and-replication.md

 # Statement and Row Based Replication

-MySQL replication logs statements in the binlog.
+MySQL's replication logs statements to the binlog.
 Unfortunately, not all statements are actually replay-able, because they may not be deterministic.

 MySQL knows this, and for the obvious cases logs additional code that makes them deterministic.